eugeniusfox/vgprompter/README.md

 - flow control statements (conditions are C# parameterless methods referenced in the script);
 - user input provided to interactive menus.

+The compiled library is available as a [Unity3D managed plugin](https://www.assetstore.unity3d.com/en/#!/content/69665) in the Asset Store.

+The project targets the .NET 3.5 framework and has no dependencies.

+##Disclaimer
 **It's still a work in progress!**

 What it is **NOT**:
 - a Ren'Py C# port;
 - a visual novel engine.

-The project targets the .NET 3.5 framework and has no dependencies.

-The compiled library will soon be available as a [Unity3D](http://unity3d.com/) managed plugin.

 Anything related to graphics and sound is purposefully excluded from this project.